aniketpalse22/db-capstone-project/README.md

 ### 2. Database Design and Forward Engineering (LittleLemonDB.sql)
 Designed and implemented in MySQL, the database consists of tables for:
 - Menu items and menus
-- Bookings and orders
+- Bookings, orders and OrderDeliveryStatus
-- Employees and roles
+- CustomerDetails and Staff

 **Forward Engineering Feature**: The MySQL Workbench Forward Engineering feature was used to generate the database schema file.